 Business Signs are a Great Marketing Tool

-According to Steve Strauss you might be missing a golden opportunity if you don't have a business sign.
+You might be missing a golden opportunity if you don't have a business sign.

 Q: My business is on a busy street.
 I seem to get most of my new business from referrals so it seems to me that I do not really need to invest a lot of money in a big sign.
 My budget is limited and I think my marketing dollar would go further elsewhere.
 But where?